-- Great source of vitamins K, A, C and E, along with magnesium, potassium and iron.
+Swiss chard is a great source of vitamins K, A, C and E, along with magnesium, potassium and iron.
 It also has B vitamins, calcium and copper.
 How’s that for a multi-vitamin???

-Pests and Problems
+Swiss Chard Pests and Disease

 Do you grow Swiss Chard?
 Any other advice?